vishnucs666/snake_game/README.md

 ## Dependancies
 Any web browser ie google chrome,mozilla etc.

-## Use
-Use the navigation.html, boundary.html and test.html for running the snake game.
-Open the navigation.html in any web browser that contains all the other details to run the snake game.

 ## TUTORIALS

 ### Step 1: Draw the canvas using the html